+vvv XDS Registry (Continue) vvv

+vvv Design requirement for XDS Registry vvv

 The XDS Document Registry Actor program must be able to communicate with the simulated XDS Document Repository actor and XDS Document Consumer actor.
 At the same time, the software will need to act as the middleware between the local XDS system and the Blockchain ledger.
 The Actor will wait until receiving the XML message transaction and react differently to ITI-42 and ITI-18 transactions.

+vvv (Partial) implement for XDS Registry vvv